Definition and Types of Pronoun | Parts of Speech

 Intensive Pronouns

-Intensive pronouns emphasize, or intensify nouns and pronouns and we define it as a pronoun that ends in self or selves.
-Intensive pronouns emphasize its antecedent by referring back to another noun or pronoun used earlier in the sentence.
+Intensive pronouns emphasize, or intensify, nouns and pronouns and we define it as a pronoun that ends in self or selves.
+Intensive pronouns place emphasis on its antecedent by referring back to another noun or pronoun used earlier in the sentence.
 An intensive pronoun is approximately identical to a reflexive pronoun.
 Intensive pronouns are also sometimes called emphatic pronouns.

 Intensive pronouns are himself, myself, themselves, itself, herself, yourselves, ourselves, and yourself,